epinio/docs/docs/troubleshooting/minio.md

 echo  "Usage: aws --no-verify-ssl --endpoint-url https://$NODE:$PORT s3 ls"
 ```

-For information about using AWS CLI with S3, see the official [documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and also documentation from [MinIO](https://min.io/docs/minio/linux/integrations/aws-cli-with-minio.html).
+For more information about using AWS CLI with S3, see Amazon's [Getting Started Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and also the documentation from [MinIO](https://min.io/docs/minio/linux/integrations/aws-cli-with-minio.html) on this topic.

 At the end of your debugging session delete the created service by running: